reposense/RepoSense/docs/user_guide.md

 - Bookmarking: By clicking the hyperlink icon on the top right corner, a link to the report with all the tooltip settings will be generated and copied to user’s clipboard.

 ### Chart Panel
-The chart panel contains two types of charts: ramp charts and total contribution bars.
-The length of the red bars is proportional to the total contribution of the author.
-If the author contributes ‘too much’ compared to other authors in the report, there will be multiple red bars for him.
-If the user hovers on the bar, the exact amount of contribution will be shown.
+The chart panel contains two types of charts:
+- ramp charts and
+- total contribution bars.

 #### Ramp Chart
 To illustrate frequency and amount of contribution in the same graph, and also allow easy comparison between we created a new type of visualization.
-We call it Ramp Charts.
-Here are some examples of the Ramp graphs:
+This is referred as the **Ramp Charts**.

+Below are a few examples:

 ![Ramp Charts](images/rampchart.png)
 Each light blue bar represents the contribution timeline of an individual author for a specific repository.
 On each row, there are several ‘ramps’.